binary-com/daily-report/_posts/en/2018-06-25-Yen-Gains-as-China-Relaxes-Reserves-25-jun-18.md

 Gold continues to shift lower, trading at its lowest trading close level for 2018.
 Silver is trading in the lower extremes of its recent trading range.

 The Swiss franc continues to regain ground, with the USD/CHF continuing to slip below 0.9900 this morning.
+The EUR/CHF has continued to slip lower

 The USD/CAD suffered a sharp reversal Friday on OPEC output increases, but the Canadian dollar has slipped back again this morning, helping the pair to gap higher.
 The EUR/CHF has continued to slip lower.